Brookings Health System

-The Brookings Health System Board of Trustees held a meeting on February 27, 2023, at the Brookings Hospital in the Board Room with the following members present: Dick Peterson, Lynn Darnall, Andrew Ellsworth, Tracy Greene, Don Greiner, Mary Anne Krogh, David Meyer, Jim Morgan and Ex-officio: Joey Collins and Brianna Doran
+The Brookings Health System Board of Trustees held a meeting on August 28, 2023, at the Brookings Hospital in the Board Room with the following members present: Dick Peterson, Sheila Anderson, Lynn Darnall, Andrew Ellsworth, Tracy Greene, Don Greiner, Mary Anne Krogh, David Meyer, Jim Morgan; Ex-officio: Brianna Doran, Bonny Specker and Ryan Krogman

 Management Present: Jason Merkley, CEO; Tammy Hillestad, CNO; Melissa Wagner, CFO and Sheri Wiig, recorder

-A motion was made by Darnall, seconded by Morgan to approve the agenda.
+A motion was made by Krogh, seconded by Anderson to approve the agenda.
 All present voted in favor; motion carried.

 Board Committee Reports

 Board Secretary, Darnall provided a report; the Administrative Committee met on August 22, 2023.
 Topics of discussion included Meditech Expanse/Avera/Workday, Physician Recruitment, Medicare Advantage Plans, Yorkshire Medical Building, Board Reappointments, Sports Performance Center, BHS’s Strategic Plan, FY24 Capital Budget and Wage Market Analysis.